lmlg/libsref/doc/design.md

 aligned to a cache line, there is expected to be a lot of false sharing, but if it **is** aligned, then it comes at the price of much bigger objects.

+Furthermore, it introduces a class of errors that isn't easy to handle or reason about: How should a program behave when accessing an object whose count has unexpectedly drop to 0 ?
+Should it raise an exception, or return a null pointer ?
+It seems that most options would severly penalize the user for a problem that isn't really their fault.

 ## Read side critical sections

 As an alternative, libsref provides an implementation of _critical sections_,